swiftlang/swift-evolution/proposals/0206-hashable-enhancements.md

 there.

-For example, consider the code below, extracted directly from the documentation of `Hashable`.
+For example, consider the code below, extracted directly from the documentation of Swift 4.1's `Hashable`.
 Is this a good implementation of `hashValue`?

 ```swift
 struct GridPoint {